Don’t Get Burned on Fireplace Removal: Costs and Concerns

 Fireplace removal costs

 Full fireplace removal is a complex procedure — and an expensive one.
-Removal of a brick fireplace and chimney on a load-bearing wall can cost $10,000, depending on the size and material.
-Removal costs vary, depending on several factors.
+Removal of a brick fireplace and chimney on a load-bearing wall can cost up to $10,000, depending on the size and material.
+Removal costs vary, depending on several factors, but the average cost is about $4,500.

 Materials

-A brick chimney typically costs more to remove than a metal chimney.
-This is primarily due to the weight of the debris that has to be disposed of.
-Masonry, brick, and stone fireplaces, which are “site-built,” create a lot of debris, dust, and dirt when they’re removed, Dimmitt observes.
+A brick chimney typically costs more to remove than a metal one, primarily due to the heavier debris that must be cleared away.
+Masonry, brick, and stone fireplaces, which are “site-built,” create a lot of debris, dust, and dirt when they’re removed, Dimmitt says.
+In contrast, factory-built fireplaces are made from metal, which makes them easier to remove.
+“They’re an appliance and, like an appliance, are built to be replaceable.
+They have a shorter lifespan,” Dimmitt continues.
+These metal fireplaces are often replaced with newer models once they reach the end of their lifespan.

-If the chimney is in the middle of your home or is a structural component of the house, the cost of removal increases.
-Removing a load-bearing wall is a serious endeavor that usually requires input from a structural engineer in order to maintain the structural integrity of the building once the fireplace is gone.
+The location of your chimney plays a significant role in the cost of removal.
+If the chimney is positioned in the middle of your home or is part of a structural component, like a load-bearing wall, the complexity — and cost — of removal increases.
+Removing a load-bearing wall, for example, requires careful planning and often the expertise of a structural engineer to ensure the building’s stability after the fireplace is gone.

 The fireplace removal process